Fire, Smoke and CO2 Alarms

-Trying to identify the correct type of fire detection system for a particular property can be a bit of a minefield, you will discover misleading, contradicting or even false information listed on lots of different websites.
+Trying to identify the correct type of fire detection or CO2 system for a particular property can be a bit of a minefield, you will discover misleading, contradicting or even false information listed on lots of different websites.
 With different manufacturers making their own types of devices, its difficult to navigate your way around what protection you need.

 So, how do you protect your property?

 Changes to BS5839-6, the British Standard that deals with fire alarms and fire detection systems within dwellings were amended in 2019, this could mean the level of protection you may already have installed may not be adequate or compliant.
-This is especially important in rental properties, whether thats a long term rental property or, short term holiday lets including Airbandb.
-If you rent a property for any period of time, you have certain legal responsibilities to the people you let to, even if its just for a few days.
+This is especially important in rental properties, whether thats a long term rental property or, short term holiday lets including AirB&B. If you rent a property for any period of time, you have certain legal responsibilities to the people you let to, even if its just for a few days.
 Failure to comply with these recent changes could leave you liable for prosecution, a fine or, if the worst should happen, being held responsible for someones death.
 It's always advisable to have a professional specify your requirements, they will make sure you're installing the maximum amount of protection for your tenants, as well as being fully compliant with regards your legal responsibilities.
 It's not always wise to take the word of estate or letting agents, as sometimes we've found the guidance they give can be equally misleading.
-ElectriciansOnCall have been supplying and installing fire detection equipment for over 25 years.
+ElectriciansOnCall have been supplying and installing fire and CO2 detection equipment for over 25 years.
 Whether its a single room studio apartment or, a large commercial property, we offer the knowledge and experience to make sure you're properly protected.

 There are two main categories:

-- Category P systems – protect property
+- Category P systems – Protect property

-- Category L systems – protect life
+- Category L systems – Protect life

 Of these 2 categories, the majority of installations, when you live in the property or, rent the property out, fall under the category of L type systems, they are installed to protect life.
 The inclusion of Category P requirements within fire detection systems are there to protect the property.